Astrobotic Technology: History

 On June 2, 2016, Astrobotic Technology announced a new design of its Griffin concept lander and named it Peregrine.
 Airbus Defence and Space signed a memorandum of understanding to provide engineering support for Astrobotic as it refines the lander's design.
 In December 2016, Astrobotic slipped their estimated launch date to 2019 and separated from the Google Lunar X Prize.

 On November 29, 2018, Astrobotic was declared eligible to bid on NASA's Commercial Lunar Payload Services to deliver science and technology payloads to the Moon.
-Astrobotic's successful bid entailed a US$79.5 million contract to deliver payloads to Lacus Mortis.
-Astrobotic set an initial target of fourteen payloads to launch starting in July 2021.
+Astrobotic's successful bid drew a US$79.5 million contract to deliver payloads to Lacus Mortis.
+Astrobotic set an initial target of 14 payloads to launch starting in July 2021.

 In September 2019, Spacebit signed an agreement to deliver the first UK lunar rover Asagumo on Astrobotic's upcoming mission in 2021 and named this "Spacebit mission one".

 On September 25, 2019, John Thornton of Astrobotic was named CEO of the Year by the Pittsburgh Technology Council at the 23rd annual Tech50 awards ceremony.

-On January 24, 2021, MrBeast, a YouTuber, announced that he would be placing a payload, a hard drive containing large numbers of digital image files submitted by anyone who contributed US$10 via his online store, on the Peregrine lander.
+On January 24, 2021, MrBeast, a YouTuber, said that he would place a payload on the Peregrine lander: a hard drive containing large numbers of digital image files submitted by anyone who contributed US$10 via his online store.

 In June 2021, the maiden flight of Vulcan Centaur, carrying the first Peregrine lander as its payload, was delayed to 2022 due to payload and engine testing delays.

-In November 2021, Astrobotic Technology was named one of the 'World's Best Employers in the Space Industry' by Everything Space, a recruitment platform specializing in the space industry.
+In November 2021, Astrobotic Technology was named one of the "World's Best Employers in the Space Industry" by Everything Space, a recruitment platform specializing in the space industry.